InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 in discussion with the contributors manager and lobby for an alternative decision.

-(- Other examples
-    - Advocating the need for required hardware/software
-    - Making sure the community gets public credit for their work
-    - ...)
+Sometimes, the TCs need to advocate the need of contributors for specialized hardware or software and make sure they get what they need to be productive.
+And finally, TCs need to make sure that the community get public credit for their work, to make sure everyone is aware of the value contribution made - especially if contributors made their contributions voluntary.
+Neglecting to give credit can occur in companies which are not yet accustomed to the InnerSource working model and when the software being developed by the InnerSource community runs _behind the scenes_.
+In my experience, failure to give credit is almost never done in bad faith, though, and TCs should be able to easily correct that.

 ## Becoming a Trusted Committer and the different levels of participation